mailermailer/mailermailer-wp/README.md

 1. Place the unzipped 'mailermailer' plugin folder into '/wp-content/plugins/', or use WordPress's built-in Plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup the plugin under Settings > MailerMailer Settings
 4. Enter your API key under 'API Settings.'
-If you don't have an API key, [request one](http://www.mailermailer.com/api/getting-started/index.rwp).
 5. Customize your form options and appearance under 'Form Settings.'

 Add the form to your site through either a widget or shortcode